TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Architecture/Index.rst

 - cache_classes

-  - Maps class names (ant potentially one or more aliases) to the location of the class files in the filesystem.
-This cache is used by the class loader in oder to require the correct class file when that class needs to be instantiated.
+  - Maps class names (and potentially one or more aliases) to the location of the class files in the filesystem.
+This cache is used by the class loader in order to require the correct class file when that class needs to be instantiated.
   - **group**: system

 - cache_hash